 5. The work may be monotonous

-Depending on the type of projects you work on, the work of a civil engineer can sometimes be quite monotonous.
+Depending on the type of engineering and projects you work on, the work of a civil engineer can sometimes be quite monotonous.
 For example, if you specialize in road construction, you may work on the same stretch of highway for months.
 This can be repetitive and boring, so it’s important to find ways to stay motivated.
 Some civil engineers take on side projects or pursue other interests outside of work to keep their minds fresh.

 Pursuing a degree and career in civil engineering can provide many benefits and opportunities for personal and professional growth.
 However, it is important to consider all potential advantages and disadvantages before committing to this path.